-- at least 50% of the qualified site is located in an environmental zone (EN-Zone), as designated by the Commissioner of Labor; - the site is developed as affordable housing as defined in ECL section 27-1405; - the site is to be used primarily for manufacturing activities;

-- the site is located in a brownfield opportunity area (BOA) designated as such by the Secretary of State; or - the site is remediated to Track 1 as defined in ECL Section 27-1415, subdivision 4.
+- at least 50% of the qualified site is located in an environmental zone (EN-Zone), as designated by the Commissioner of Labor; - the site is developed as affordable housing as defined in ECL section 27-1405: - · the site is to be used primarily for manufacturing activities; - the site is located in a brownfield opportunity area (BOA) designated as such by the Secretary of State; - the site is remediated to Track 1 as defined in ECL Section 27-1415, subdivision 4; - the site is within a disadvantaged community as defined in ECL section 27-1405 and was issued a notice of acceptance on or after January 1, 2023; or - the site is being developed as a renewable energy facility as defined in ECL section 27-1405 and was issued a notice of acceptance on or after January 1, 2023.

-The amount of credit allowed cannot reduce the tax due to less than the minimum tax due under Article 9 (sections 183 and 185), or 33 or the fixed dollar minimum tax under Article 9-A.
+The amount of credit allowed cannot reduce the tax due to less than the minimum tax due under Article 9 (section 183), or 33 or the fixed dollar minimum tax under Article 9-A.